-When the input voltage connected to V{CC} falls through the lower threshold of the UVLO comparator, a fault latch is set.
-The fault latch provides a signal that forces both GATE(H) and GATE(L) into their logic low state, producing a high-impedance output at the converter switch node.
-At the same time, the latch also turns on two transistors which pull down on the COMP and PGDELAY pins, quickly discharging their external capacitors, and allowing PWRGD to fall.
+When the input voltage connected to $V{CC}$ falls through the lower threshold of the UVLO comparator, a fault latch is set.
+The fault latch provides a signal that forces both GATE(H) low and GATE(L) high, producing a low-impedance current sink to ground at the converter switch node.
+At the same time, the latch also turns on a transistor which pulls down on the COMP pin, quickly discharging the external capacitor, and allowing COMP to fall.